shirish93/shirish93.github.io/_fermentland/how-i-ferment.md

 ---
+author: shirish
+categories:
+- fermentation
+- hobby
+last_modified_at: '2026-08-04'
 layout: post
-title:  "How I got into fermentation OR The beginning of this grand journey"
+title: How I got into fermentation OR The beginning of this grand journey
-author: shirish
-categories: [ fermentation, hobby ]
 ---

 * long term investment